 Unregulated contaminants are elements that currently have no health standards assigned for drinking water.
-No PFAS compounds were detected in your system.
+This table shows only the compounds detected in your system.
 To learn about the full list of unregulated contaminants included in the monitoring program, please visit www.epa.gov/dwucmr.